 The CSA Child Support Agency makes the determination of whether an applicant is cooperating with child support enforcement services.
-A participant who is a custodial parent is considered to be cooperative if there is an open child support case for the child in question and no indicator of noncooperation noted.
-FEP Financial and Employment Planners who need to see additional information about custodial parents' noncooperation episodes can query KIDS.
+A participant who is a custodial parent With respect to a dependent child, a parent who resides with that child and, if there has been a determination of legal custody with respect to the dependent child, has legal custody of that child. is considered to be cooperative if there is an open child support case for the child in question and no indicator of noncooperation noted.
+FEP Financial and Employment Planners who need to see additional information Data System(KIDS) is a system which supports child support agencies and county clerks of court with child support and paternity information.
+The system also supports the automatic creation of IV-D cases through interfaces with the CARES and HSRS state systems..
 If FEPs do not have FIQY Full Inquiry Access to KIDS, and need access to KIDS noncooperation screens, the FEP can request FIQY access through their agency security officer.
 A noncustodial parent's cooperation must be determined by contacting the CSA.

-If a W-2 applicant or any other member of the W-2 group who is a parent of a child refuses to cooperate with child support without good cause, the entire group is ineligible for W-2 services or JAL Job Access Loan.
+If a W-2 applicant or any other member of the W-2 group An adult custodial parent, all dependent children with respect to whom the individual is a legal custodial parent and all minor children with respect to whom the adult individual's dependent child is a custodial parent.
+W-2 group includes any nonmarital co-parent or any spouse of the individual who resides in the same household as the individual and any minor children with respect to whom the spouse or nonmarital co-parent is a custodial parent.
+W-2 group does not include any person who is receiving cash benefits under a county relief block grant program.
+This is also referred to as the W-2 Assistance Group (W-2 AG). who is a parent of a child refuses to cooperate with child support without good cause, the entire group is ineligible for W-2 services or JAL Job Access Loan.
 The person in the W-2 group not cooperating has seven working days in which to cooperate.